 It IS certainly possible to lose weight while breastfeeding – and if you are struggling, it can be frustrating.
 Slow and steady wins the race and focusing on what you are eating can make a big difference.
-Our meal plan is designed to help you lose weight while maintaining your supply.

 How Much Weight Can I Lose While Breastfeeding?

 It is generally recommended to aim to lose about 1 pound per week if you are trying to lose weight while breastfeeding.